Business Ethics and Code of Conduct

 Integrity of Records and Compliance with Accounting Principles

-The Company and the law require the preparation and maintenance of accurate and reliable business records.
+ScanSource, Inc. (the Company) and the law require the preparation and maintenance of accurate and reliable business records.
 Employees must prepare all reports, books and records of the Company with care and honesty.
-Internal reports and Company books and records must accurately reflect the economic substance of the transactions they record.
-The Company maintains a system of internal controls to ensure that transactions are carried out in accordance with management’s authorization, properly recorded and assure the generation of accurate financial statements and reports.
-This system includes policies and procedures and may include examination by a professional staff of internal auditors; the Company expects you to adhere to these policies and procedures and not circumvent any applicable internal control.
+The Company maintains a system of internal controls to ensure that transactions are carried out in accordance with management's authorization and properly recorded.
+This system includes policies and procedures and may include examination by a professional staff of internal auditors; the Company expects you to adhere to these policies and procedures.

-The Company requires employees to report any potential questionable accounting or auditing activity, as well as any allegations of such activities.
+The Company specifically encourages employees to report any allegation of questionable accounting or auditing activity.
 The Company will not retaliate against any employee who makes such report or who assists in the processing of any claim regarding such alleged corporate fraud.
 We are committed to this principle.
-If any employee believes that the Company has engaged in any type of questionable accounting or auditing activity, the employee is required to discuss the matter with his or her supervisor, the Chief Financial Officer or one of the avenues of communication set forth in the Company’s Open Door Policy, which includes anonymous reporting options.
+If any employee believes that the Company has engaged in any type of questionable accounting or auditing activity, the employee is encouraged to discuss the matter with his or her supervisor and/or with the Chief Financial Officer.
+However, if the employee is not comfortable doing so or chooses not to report the matter in this manner, such employee should report the allegation to the Company's Audit Committee by confidentially calling 1-800-891-4178, a toll free number established for this purpose.
 Confidentiality and anonymity will be maintained in accordance with the applicable laws and the matter will be fully investigated.

 Cash-Related Reporting Requirements